mlswg/mls-protocol/draft-ietf-mls-protocol.md

 |              |              |<----------------------------+
 |              |              |              |              |
 ~~~
-{: title="Client B proposes to update its key, and client A commits the
+{: #update-flow title="Client B proposes to update its key, and client A commits the
 proposal.
 As a result, the keys for both B and A updated, so the group has
 post-compromise security with respect to both of them."}

-Members are removed from the group in a similar way.
+Members are removed from the group in a similar way, as shown in {{remove-flow}}.
 Any member of the group can send a Remove proposal followed by a
 Commit message.
 The Commit message provides new entropy to all members of the
 group except the removed member.
 This new entropy is added to the epoch secret